Northwestern vs. Boise State: Odds, spread, over/under - NCAA Tournament First Round

 Northwestern vs. Boise State Betting Trends

-- The Wildcats have covered the spread 10 times this year (10-4 ATS) when playing as at least 1-point underdogs.
+- A total of 11 out of the Wildcats' 30 games this season have hit the over.

-- Boise State has put together a 16-15-1 ATS record so far this year.
+- Boise State has covered 16 times in 32 games with a spread this year.

-- The Broncos and their opponents have combined to go over the point total 15 out of 32 times this season.
+- In the Broncos' 32 chances this year, the combined scoring has gone over the point total 15 times.

 Northwestern Futures Odds

+- In terms of its odds to win the national championship (+40000), Northwestern is 43rd in college basketball.
+It is far below that, 50th, according to computer rankings.

-- The Wildcats were +50000 to win the national championship at the beginning of the season, and have now improved to +12000, which is the 12th-biggest change in the country.
+- The Wildcats were +50000 to win the national championship at the start of the season, and have now moved up to +40000, which is the 42nd-biggest change in the country.

-- The implied probability of Northwestern winning the national championship, based on its +12000 moneyline odds, is 0.8%.
+- Northwestern's chances of winning the national championship, based on its odds, are 0.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.